Cosmic baryon census with fast radio bursts and gravitational waves

-However, FRB cosmology based on DM is hindered by parameter degeneracies, which result in two main sources of systematic uncertainties \citep{Kumar:2019qhc}.
+However, FRB cosmology based on DM is seriously hindered by parameter degeneracies, which result in two main sources of systematic uncertainties \cite{Kumar:2019qhc}.
 The first is from extracting the IGM contribution ($\mathrm{DM}_{\rm IGM}$) from the total DM budget (see Eq.~(\ref{DM budgt})).
 This is mainly due to the difficulty in modeling both the host contribution ($\mathrm{DM}_{\rm host}$) and the LoS inhomogeneity in the IGM.
-Macquart20 modeled their probability distributions and \citet{Zhang:2020mgq,Zhang:2020xoc} further employed the IllustrisTNG simulations to derive priors on these empirical DM model parameters for different FRB populations, which effectively reduce biases induced by host galaxy diversity and IGM fluctuations.
-However, the second uncertainty from the analysis of the extracted $\mathrm{DM}_{\rm IGM}$ remains challenging to control.
-This is because its redshift relation (known as the Macquart relation) exhibits intrinsic degeneracies among $\Omega_{\rm b}$, the Hubble constant ($H_0$), and the baryon fraction in diffuse ionized gas ($f_{\rm d}$) (see Eq.~(\ref{aveDM})).
-Given the limited constraints on $f_{\rm d}$, it is commonly modeled as either a constant or a redshift-dependent function in the literature \citep{Li:2020qei,Qiang:2020vta,Wang:2022ami,Liu:2025fdf}.
-Although $H_0$ has been precisely measured, estimates from early- (e.g., Planck 2018 CMB \citep{2020Planck} (hereafter Planck18)) and late-Universe (e.g., SH0ES Cepheid-calibrated Type Ia supernovae (SNe) \citep{Riess:2021jrx}) observations show a significant discrepancy now exceeding $5\sigma$, which has widely been known as the ``$H_0$ tension'' \citep{Guo:2018ans,DiValentino:2021izs,Abdalla:2022yfr,Hu:2023jqc}.
-This inconsistency would introduce systematic uncertainties into the estimation of $\Omega_{\rm b}$ using FRB samples.
-It should be noted that Macquart20 and Yang22 derived their respective estimates of $\Omega_{\rm b}$ by assuming $H_0 = 70$ \kms and a flat prior over $67$--$74$ \kms, which provides a reasonable strategy for handling the second uncertainty given the $H_0$ tension (note that many studies also constrain $H_0$ by adopting early-Universe priors on $\Omega_{\rm b} h^2$; see, e.g., \citet{Hagstotz:2021jzu}).
-Alternatively, jointly analyzing FRBs and datasets that independently measure $H_0$ would also be welcome.
+Macquart20 modeled their probability distributions and Refs.~\cite{Zhang:2020mgq,Zhang:2020xoc} further employed the IllustrisTNG (TNG) simulations to derive priors on these empirical model parameters for different FRB populations, which could help mitigate biases from host diversity and IGM fluctuations.
+However, the second, and more fundamental, uncertainty from the analysis of the extracted $\mathrm{DM}_{\rm IGM}$ remains challenging to control.
+This is because its redshift relation (known as the Macquart relation) exhibits intrinsic degeneracies among $\Omega_{\rm b}$, $H_0$, and the baryon fraction in diffuse ionized gas ($f_{\rm d}$) (see Eq.~(\ref{aveDM})).
+Given the limited constraints on $f_{\rm d}$, it is commonly modeled as either a constant or a redshift-dependent function in the literature \cite{Jaroszynski:2018vgh,Li:2020qei,Qiang:2020vta,Zhao:2020ole,Qiu:2021cww,Wang:2022ami,gjz2023,Liu:2025fdf}.
+On the other hand, $H_0$ is coupled to $\Omega_{\rm b}$ through the critical density of the Universe.
+Although $H_0$ has been precisely measured, estimates from early- (e.g., Planck 2018 CMB \cite{2020Planck} (hereafter Planck18)) and late-Universe (e.g., SH0ES Cepheid-calibrated Type Ia supernovae (SNe) \cite{Riess:2021jrx}) observations show a significant discrepancy now exceeding $5\sigma$, which has widely been known as the ``$H_0$ tension'' \cite{Guo:2018ans,DiValentino:2021izs,Abdalla:2022yfr,Hu:2023jqc,CosmoVerseNetwork:2025alb}.
+This inconsistency would introduce systematic uncertainties into the baryon census using FRB samples.
+It should be noted that Macquart20 and Yang22 derived their respective estimates of $\Omega_{\rm b}$ by assuming $H_0 = 70$ \kms and a flat prior over $67$--$74$ \kms, which could unavoidably bias the baryon estimate in the context of the Hubble tension and thereby motivate a direct inference of $\Omega_{\rm b}$, e.g., jointly analyzing FRBs and datasets that independently measure $H_0$ in the late Universe.